HealthCatalyst/healthcareai-py/docs/deploy.md

 Only if you've already completed these steps:

-- You've created a model work that performs well on your data
+- You've created a model that performs well on your data
 - You've created the SQL table structure to receive predictions

 ### For classification predictions: